Helmeted friarbird: Taxonomy

+The subspecies P. b. novaeguineae and P. b. yorki have sometimes been considered as separate species, as the New Guinea friarbird and the hornbill friarbird respectively.

 Description

 The helmeted friarbird has a dark gray face with red eyes.
 This bird is a gray-brown bird with a fading white as it comes toward the chest.
 As the spotted chest approaches the feet, it starts to tint darker until it gets to the feet.
-The bird ranges from 32-36 centimeters weighing in at 127-179g for males and 92-112g for females.
-The average male measures about 38 cm, and is the largest subspecies of the 4 helmeted friarbirds found in Australlia.
+The bird ranges from 32 to 36 centimeters weighing in at 127-179g for males and 92-112g for females.
+The average male measures about 38 cm, and is the largest subspecies of the 4 helmeted friarbirds found in Australia.

 Distribution and habitat

 The helmeted friarbird is most prominently abundant in the Northern Territory coasts of Australia and Indonesia.
 The specific habitat of the friarbird varies based on the subspecies; however, they are mainly found in subtropical or tropical dry forests, lowland forests, and mangrove forests.
 While building nests, the friarbirds typically use bark, leaves and stems to create a sturdy structure.
 They will also use sticks for extra support and grass for comfort.
 They tend to build their nests close to a body of water and high in trees to avoid harm.